 Every time I am writing tools, I have a few web pages open:

 Nuke Python developer’s guide: The official Guide by the foundry.

 Nuke Python API reference: Another official piece of documentation.
 It lists every single function and class and things available in the nuke module.
-It doesn’t look friendly, but it is invaluable.
+It doesn’t look friendly (learn more about it here), but it is invaluable.

 I also like to have the python documentation and a search engine around, it always helps when you forget how to use one of the functions.
 Ultimately, when you get stuck, don’t hesitate to ask on the foundry forums.